New Student Checklist

 Massachusetts law requires full-time college students to have primary health insurance.
 If you don’t already have insurance, or if the plan you have won’t meet your needs while at school, you can take advantage of the university-sponsored Student Health Benefit Plan (SHBP).

-Students taking five or more credits are automatically enrolled in the SHBP; charges will appear on the semester tuition bill.
+Students taking five or more credits are automatically enrolled in the SHBP; charges will appear on the semester tuition bill in SPIRE.
 Depending on your insurance coverage and student status, you may be eligible to waive the plan.

 For information, visit the UHS website or call UHS Patient Services, 413-577-5192.